UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * citizens or residents of certain geographic areas (e.g., Herren H.F.
 Fetschow & Sohn)
   * Löwenberger, Plagwitzer, die letzten Franzoſen)
   * families if it is not clear which family members are included
+  * members of an institution that frequently change (e.g., Reichstagsabgeordnete)
+  * if something is both PER.coll and ORG.ent both entities are added

+#### specific heuristics
+* Quartett + name (music) is annotated PER.coll (e.g.,Schwedisches National Damen Doppel Quartett)

 #### Person Components

 * COMP.func (a function or job of a named person):